Choose your study style

 Workshops are limited and based on demand.
 Contact us on 1300 200 705 if you are interested in completing this course in a workshop.

-For each qualification, there are a range of assessments for each qualification.
-These assessments vary depending on the qualification and can include the following;
+These assessments vary depending on the unit within the qualification and can include the following:

 - Written tasks and/or case studies.